 IBS Malaga 2019 – Workshops

 The biennial conference will hold the following workshops on January 8, 2019 – prior to the first day of the symposia and concurrent talk sessions.
-Please click on the workshop for a full description, background requirements, and organizers.
+Please click on the workshop for a full description, background requirements, location, and organizers.
 Registration for workshops can be done as an optional add-on when registering for the conference.

 Full day workshops